 Summer salad recipes to try next

-- Handful of chopped fresh herbs of choice (- I used parsley and basil)
+- Handful of chopped fresh herbs of choice (I used parsley and basil)

-- 2 tbsp olive oil
+- 1 tablespoon olive oil

-- ½ tsp sugar
+- ½ teaspoon sugar (or maple syrup)

-- ½ tsp salt (or to taste)
+- ¼ teaspoon salt (or to taste)

 - Pepper to taste

-- Let chill in the fridge, covered, for at least an hour
+- Taste and adjust the seasonings as needed.
+Let chill in the fridge, covered, for at least an hour